amiltonwong/CarND-Vehicle-Detection/writeup_submit.md

 **3. Training a HoG+SVM classifier**

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 First, I feed the data into function extract_features() to compute the corresponding HoG features.
 The HoG feature extraction uses this parameter combination (orient=11, pix_per_cell=16, cell_per_block=2, hog_channel=ALL, colorspace=YUV) to obtain HoG features in dimention 1,188.
 The extraction is listed in `(cell 6)` and the corresponding feature extraction function is listed function extract_features() in `cell 5`.
 Then a feature normalizer is applied to scale the features to zero mean and unit variance using function StandardScaler() `cell 9` to obtain scaled scaled_X.
 The label vector y is listed in `cell 7`.
 Finally for the SVM classifier training, I randomly split the vehicle and non-vehicle data into 80% for training set (14,208 images) and 20% for test set (3,552 images) using function train_test_split() `(cell 6)`.
-And the SVM classifier is trained using function LinearSVC(). `(cell 11)` and obtain the test accuracy as 97.97%, which meets the demands of subsequent detection task.
+And the SVM classifier is trained using function LinearSVC() `(cell 11)` and obtain the test accuracy as 97.97%, which meets the demands of subsequent detection task.

 **4. Sliding Window Search**

-I adapted the function find_cars() `cell 12` from the lesson materials.
+I adapted the function find_cars() `cell 12` from the class materials.
 In this function, the searching area can be determined to ignore useless search area such as top part of the image `(line 11 in cell 12)`.
 Color spaces such as RGB, YUV, HLS, HSV can be specified`(line 14-21 in cell 12)`.
 The scale of the image will be rescaled when input parameter scale is other than 1 `(line 23-26 in cell 12)`.
 The searching blocks and steps are listed in `(line 36-45 in cell 12)`.
-Instead of explicity determine the percentage of overlap, I define how many cells to step (e.g. 2)  `(line 43 in cell 12)`
+Instead of explicity determining the percentage of overlap, I define how many cells to step through(e.g. 2)  `(line 43 in cell 12)`.
  To reduce the time in computation HoG features for each window separately, the whole image is firstly extracted into HoG features `(in line 47-51 of cell 12)`.
 Then this full-image feature is divided into patches to get subsampled ones according to the size of the window (64 pixel) and loops through all the possible windows(patches) `(in line 53-67 of cell 12)`.
-The subsampled features are then fed to the classifier for predicting whether is belongs to vechicle or not `(in line 70 of cell 12)`.
+The subsampled features are then fed to the classifier for predicting whether it is belongs to vechicle or not `(in line 70 of cell 12)`.
 If vehicle was found, the current rectangle of the patch will be added into list rectangles as the return of the function find_cars() `(in line 72-78 of cell 12)`, which is equivalent to area overlapping.
-  The method I used combines HOG feature extraction with a sliding window search, but rather than performing feature extraction on each window individually which can be time consuming, the HOG features are extracted for the entire image (or a selected portion of it) and then these full-image features are subsampled according to the size of the window and then fed to the classifier.
-The method performs the classifier prediction on the HOG features for each window region and returns a list of rectangle objects corresponding to the windows that generated a positive ("vehicle") prediction.
  Then, draw the detected rectangle in image.`(cell 13)`

-The following figure are the demonstration of my detection pipeline.
+The following figure is the demonstration of my detection pipeline.
-As the one of test images (test3.jpg) contains a vehicle in small size.
+As one of test images (test3.jpg) contains a vehicle in small size.
 I append more small scales such as scale=0.8, 0.9, 1.0, 1.1.
 Also, when the vehicle appears near bottom part of the image, in which the vechicle exhibits a larger size.
 Thus bigger scale= 3.0,3.5 are appended.
-The total combinations of scale and searching area are listed in function process_frame() in `cell `.
+The total combinations of scale and searching area are listed in function process_frame() in `cell 14`.
 Ultimately I searched on eight scales using YUV 3-channel HOG featuree as the input feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image4]